-There are many ways we recognize volunteers at the Society, including an annual recognition event, a trip to a historic site and special educational opportunities.
+There are many ways we recognize volunteers at the Society, including an annual recognition event, trips to historic sites and special educational opportunities.
 But, there is more to recognition than parties and events.

 - Opportunties for growth and development include free admission to special exhibit previews, tours, discounts and classes.